dhis2/dhis2-docs-implementation/content/configuration/transition_kit_tc_to_c.md

 A review of the new features available in the capture app, is available here.
 You can also refer to the section [features of the capture app](#features-of-the-capture-app) to review the user documentation as well as a series of videos that have been made describing the capture apps functionality.

 ### Working Lists

+In the capture app, you are able to more easily manage the front page list when selecting a program and organisation unit.
+This includes modifying and saving the front page list views based on a number of criteria.
+This information is explained in detail [here](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-master/tracking-individual-level-data/capture.html#list-tracked-entity-instances-enrolled-in-program).

 ### The enrollment dashboard